 My obeisance to my Ishta, my foremost Guru.
 The cause of all existence and sustenance, I offer myself, completely and unconditionally, at His lotus feet.

 However, much to his surprise all the other animals start running away as they see the lion approaching.
 The lion stops and thinks to make sense of what he just witnessed.
 An eerie feeling takes over him.
 He starts to feel there is more to it than meets the eye.
-He starts to ponder over the incident of other animals dashing upon his sighting.
+He starts to ponder over the incident of the other animals darting away upon his sighting.
 He decides to explore the matter further.

 A latent desire to partake of the meat arouses in him.
 His surprise elevates to the level of shock.
 As if automatically, he feels the urge to make his own lunch.
 He decides to hunt down a calf.
 The joy he discovers in the hunt and feeding on the prey far exceeds any other he had ever experienced.
 Additionally, an innate sense of fearlessness emerges.
-He feels the jungle is his home and that no one around can dare to kill him.
+He feels the jungle is his home and that no one around can dare kill him.

 Similarly, your true nature is bliss and fearlessness.
 The lion in you has started behaving like the goats because it’s been brought up with them.
 This is called conditioning.
 You have lost sight of your true nature due to numerous factors.
-Predominantly, experiencing the world through the body since eons has made you forget who you really are.
+Predominantly, experiencing the world through the body for eons has made you forget who you really are.
 As a result, the connection with the Supreme Soul is lost.

 The bliss you seek does not exist in the world outside; instead, a whole world exists in the bliss within you.
 Self-realization is about finding that eternal reservoir of bliss and peace.
 Your true nature is pure bliss and unimpeded joy, infinitely so.
-You have been conditioned, inadvertently or otherwise, by the society and other evolutionary forces.
+You have been conditioned, inadvertently or otherwise, by society and other evolutionary forces.

 The world you see externally is merely a projection of the world within you.
 In fact, the world outside is an exact replica of the one in you.
 Your inner world is a product of your thoughts.
 Due to your forgotten nature, your inner world constantly gets affected by the world outside.
 If the inner world is in turmoil, the outside one will appear just as listless and doomed.